Netflix/vmaf/libvmaf/README.md

 ## `vmaf`

 A command line tool called `vmaf` is included as part of the build/installation.
 See the `vmaf` [README.md](tools/README.md) for details.
-An older command line tool (`vmafossexec`) is still part of the build but is not part of the installation. `vmafossexec` will be removed in a future version of this library.

 ## API Walkthrough